BrandenStoberReal/nunif-amd-conda-manjaro/README.md

 python -m iw3.download_models
 ```

-### 7. Run Waifu2x under gfx 1030 HIP runtime
+### 7. Run Waifu2x under gfx1030 HIP runtime
-NOTE: Even if you have an AMD card above gfx1030, we are forcing the 1030 runtime due to PyTorch ROCm issues.
-Any GPU lower than gfx1030 chipset is untested and likely won't work.
+IMPORTANT: Even if you have an AMD card above gfx1030, we are forcing the 1030 runtime due to PyTorch ROCm issues.
+Any GPU lower than gfx1030 chipset is untested and likely won't work, but any GPU with a higher chipset should be compatible.

 This resolves the "HIP: Invalid device function" error.
 ```